civican/legisinfo/44-1/bills/C-69/bill_text.md

 The preamble to the Act is replaced by the following:

-Whereas **Parliament** is committed to **having** an impact assessment process that **prevents or mitigates significant adverse effects within federal jurisdiction**;
+Whereas Parliament is committed to having an impact assessment process that prevents or mitigates significant adverse effects within federal jurisdiction;

 Whereas the Government of Canada is committed to implementing the United Nations Declaration on the Rights of Indigenous Peoples;

 Whereas the Government of Canada is committed to ensuring respect for the rights of the Indigenous peoples of Canada recognized and affirmed by section 35 of the `Constitution Act, 1982`;

-Whereas **Parliament** recognizes the importance of **implementing** the impact assessment process in a **manner** that
+Whereas Parliament recognizes the importance of implementing the impact assessment process in a manner that

-**supports coordinated action among** jurisdictions that have powers, duties and functions in relation to the assessment of the effects of designated projects,
+supports coordinated action among jurisdictions that have powers, duties and functions in relation to the assessment of the effects of designated projects,

-**fosters** reconciliation and working in partnership with the **Indigenous peoples** of Canada,
+fosters reconciliation and working in partnership with the Indigenous peoples of Canada,

-**integrates** scientific information and Indigenous knowledge,
+integrates scientific information and Indigenous knowledge,

-**fosters** meaningful public participation,
+fosters meaningful public participation,

 is transparent, efficient and timely and contributes to a positive investment climate in Canada,

-**encourages** the **use** of innovative approaches and technologies to **prevent or mitigate** adverse **effects within federal jurisdiction**, and
+encourages the use of innovative approaches and technologies to prevent or mitigate adverse effects within federal jurisdiction, and

-**contributes** to fostering sustainability and to the Government of Canada's ability to meet its environmental obligations and its commitments in respect of climate change;
+contributes to fostering sustainability and to the Government of Canada's ability to meet its environmental obligations and its commitments in respect of climate change;

 Whereas Parliament is committed, in order to prevent or mitigate significant adverse environmental effects, as defined in section 81, to having a process for the assessment of projects, as defined in that section, that are to be carried out on federal lands, or those that are outside Canada and that are to be carried out or financially supported by a federal authority;

-And whereas **Parliament** recognizes the importance of regional assessments in understanding the effects of existing or future physical activities and the importance of strategic assessments in assessing federal policies, plans or programs that are relevant to conducting impact assessments;
+And whereas Parliament recognizes the importance of regional assessments in understanding the effects of existing or future physical activities and the importance of strategic assessments in assessing federal policies, plans or programs that are relevant to conducting impact assessments;

 ### Section 271